maciejsachajdak/ASP.NET-Project/README.md

                   dotnet ef migrations add ApplicationDBContextConnection -c AnotherDBContext dotnet ef database update -c ApplicationDBContext
                   dotnet ef database update -c AnotherDBContext
+         * Now launch your Code and enjoy with our service (If you want use VisualStudio, the schema is similar, choose Clone Repository and follow instructions like in Rider)

 ## About project:
 * On the homepage, there is a login panel that allows us to log in to a privileged admin account or a regular user account.
 If we don't have an account, we can click on the link that takes us to the registration page.